View your shopping cart.

 More Info

 The Iliad is a riddle, wrapped in a mystery, inside an enigma, for which Barry Powell, one of the twenty-first century's leading Homeric scholars, has given us a magnificent new translation.
-Graceful, lucid, and energetic, Powell's translation renders the Homeric Greek with a simplicity and
+Graceful, lucid, and energetic, Powell's translation renders the Homeric Greek with a simplicity and dignity reminiscent of the original.
+The text immediately engrosses students with its tight and balanced rhythms, while the incantatory repetitions evoke a continuous "stream of sound" that offers as good an impression of Homer's Greek as one could hope to attain without learning the language.

 Accessible, poetic, and accurate, Powell's translation is an excellent fit for today's students.
 With swift, transparent language that rings both ancient and modern, it exposes them to all of the rage, pleasure, pathos, and humor that are Homer's Iliad.
-Both the translation and the introduction are
+Both the translation and the introduction are informed by the best recent scholarship.

 FEATURES